Fact check: Did Obama administration separate families?

 Breaking News Emails

-Amid outcry over the "zero tolerance" immigration policy implemented by President Donald Trump's administration in April, conservative commentators and his head of Homeland Security have sought to downplay the practice of separating families who cross the border illegally as nothing new.
+Amid growing outrage over the "zero tolerance" immigration policy implemented by President Donald Trump's administration in April, the president and his allies have sought to downplay the practice of separating families who cross the border illegally as nothing new.

+"This has been going on for 50 years — longer," Trump said on Wednesday, hours before signing an executive order to halt the policy he put in place.
+"This has been going on under President Obama, under President Bush, this has been going on for many many years.
+We are gonna see if we can solve it.
+This is not something that happened just now."

+This is inaccurate — there was no widespread Obama-era policy of separating parents and children — but it's a common talking point for Republican commentators and members of the president's administration.
+Trump's policy, now temporarily halted, aimed to prosecute every single illegal border crossing, including asylum-seekers.
+The government separated children from their parents or legal guardians because the adults had been referred for prosecution for illegal entry into the United States.

 "The Obama administration, the Bush administration all separated families," Department of Homeland Security Secretary Kirstjen Nielsen told reporters at the White House on Monday.
 "They absolutely did.
 They did — their rate was less than ours, but they absolutely did do this.
 This is not new."